epickrram/blog-images/drafts/2017_05/scheduler_visualisations.md

 ### Scheduler Profile

-The scheduler profile tool can be used to determine whether your application's threads are getting enough time of CPU, or whether there is resource contention at play.
+The scheduler profile tool can be used to indicate whether your application's threads are getting enough time on CPU, or whether there is resource contention at play.

 In an ideal scenario, your application threads will only ever yield the CPU to one of the kernel's helper threads, such as `ksoftirqd`, and then only sparingly.
 Running the